linode/docs/docs/platform/billing-and-support/linode-beginners-guide/index.md

 ## Can I transfer my Linode to another data center?

 Yes!
-Any time you'd like to transfer your Linode, you may open a ticket via the "Support" tab in the Linode Manager to request a DC migration.
+Any time you'd like to transfer your Linode, you can proceed with a migration from the **Advanced** tab for any Linode within the [Linode Cloud Manager](https://cloud.linode.com).
+For more information, see our [Data Center Migration Guide](/docs/platform/migrating-to-a-different-data-center/).

+ A migration will result in some changes that will be displayed in a caution message for your review before officially beginning the migration process.
 Your disks and configuration profiles will move with your Linode, although your IP addresses will need to change.
-Once we stage your migration, you'll see a "migration pending" link in the Linode Manager, which you may use at your convenience to migrate your Linode.
+We strongly recommend reviewing this  caution message carefully before proceeding for a list of all changes that you can expect.

 ## Where can I learn about Linux basics?